 Urine drug screen

 When an employer requests a drug test from an employee, or a physician requests a drug test from a patient, the employee or patient is typically instructed to go to a collection site.
 The patient or employee’s urine is collected at a remote location in a specially designed secure cup, sealed with tamper-resistant tape, and sent via express delivery service to a testing laboratory to be screened for drugs (typically SAMHSA 5 panel).
 The first step at the testing site is to split the urine into two aliquots.
 One aliquot is first screened for drugs using an analyzer that performs immunoassay as the initial screen.
-If the urine screen is positive then another aliquot of the sample is used to confirm the findings by gas chromatography – mass spectrometry (GC-MS) methodology.
-If requested by the physician or employer, certain drugs are screened for individually; these are generally drugs part of a chemical class that are, for one of many reasons, considered more abuse-prone or of concern.
-For instance, this is, due to their wide recreational use (much more than similar drugs), done to oxycodone and diamorphine, both sedativeanalgesics.
+If the urine screen is positive then another aliquot of the sample is used to confirm the findings by gas chromatography-mass spectrometry (GC-MS) methodology.
+If requested by the physician or employer, certain drugs are screened for individually; these are generally drugs part of a chemical class that is, for one of many reasons, considered more abuse-prone or of concern.
+For instance, this is, due to their wide recreational use (much more than similar drugs), done with oxycodone and diamorphine, both sedative analgesics.
 If such a test is not requested specifically, the more general test (in the preceding case, the test for opiates) will detect the drugs, but the employer or patient will not have the benefit of the identity of the drug.

 Employment-related test results are relayed to an MRO (Medical Review Office) where a medical physician reviews the results.
 If the result of the screen is negative, the MRO informs the employer that the employee has no detectable drug in the urine.
 However, if the test result of the immunoassay and GC-MS are non-negative and show a concentration level of parent drug or metabolite above the established limit, the MRO contacts the employee to determine if there is any legitimate reason – such as a medical treatment or prescription.
 If the test results are for other reasons, the testing laboratory will instead contact the physician who ordered the test.